Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 It’s a Financial Investment

 Sure, it is true that you need to make an investment for a PPC campaign.
 But unlike advertising on any other medium like TV or print, you can track your results.
-Not only that, you can figure out exactly what it is you, and your company have to spend, and not be surprised with added overhaul costs.
+Not only that, but you can also figure out exactly what it is you, and your company has to spend, and not be surprised with added overhaul costs.

 In other forms of advertising, you get charged the same rate regardless of your industry or other considerations.
 On top of that, you can gather a lot of data that is useful for your overall marketing efforts.

 How Can a Small Business like Me Compete against Bigger Companies That Have Set the Bar High for High CPC Keywords?

 It is true that large corporations may have all the resources available to flood all mediums with a wide array of advertisements.
 However, I feel that small business owners have a very high competitive advantage that large corporations don’t: the ability to segment your campaign and stress the areas that are most beneficial for your business.

 You may think: any company can do this! and that may be true, but small business owners can be reached easier by their customers, they can put give a face to their clients and address them directly.